 Like, how do we get through to those people that this is a liar media outfit?

-Well, we don't we don't we don't stop.
+Well, we don't stop.

-We keep on reminding people, again, we keep this constant drum beat of fact checking them and saying, you know, these things are not true.
+Again, we keep this constant drumbeat of fact-checking them and saying, you know, these things are not true.

-I think the thing that's interesting about Trump, you know, and some people on on the right have questioned his use of Twitter.
+I think the thing that's interesting about Trump, you know, and some people on the right have questioned his use of Twitter.

 I love it, by the way.

-Um, I think this is a good thing.
+I think this is.

 I love it too, by the way.

-I think I think it's absolutely phenomenal, Ned.
+I think it's absolutely phenomenal, Ned.

-And I wrote an article about this the other day that he can't lose, right?
+And I wrote an article about this the other day, that he can't lose, right?

 He simply cannot lose with this tactic that he is employing.

-Now I understand that a lot of people get uncomfortable with it, but just because you're uncomfortable with something that doesn't make it not brilliant, right?
+Now, I understand that a lot of people get uncomfortable with it, but just because you're uncomfortable with something, that doesn't make it not brilliant, right?

-Um Exactly.
+Exactly.

 You know, here's the thing, Ned.